By Keith Boggs

 Before a home inspection process, you first need to pick your home inspector and wait for them to be available.
 There are usually delays in inspection, especially when you buy a home in a hot real estate market.
 Your realtor will also have to determine an ideal time for the inspection because the homework should not be present during the process.
 Therefore, you are advised to start the process of picking a home inspector immediately you realize you will need one — this helps reduce the delay time.

 A home inspection takes around two to three hours to complete.
 This depends on the scale of inspection and the size of the home.
 There are several other factors that could lengthen the home inspection process.
 For instance, when there are multiple HVAC units, it could take more time to inspect them.
 Cases of special inspections that need data taken to a laboratory might also prolong the inspection.
+However, once the inspection is complete and necessary lab results are returned, the home inspector will compile a report detailing all the findings and possible recommendations.
+They will go over the report with you to ensure you understand every point.
+In most cases, the report is presented within 24 to 48 hours.

 What Sort of Issues Does a Home Inspector Look For?